rabbitmq/rabbitmq-website/site/troubleshooting.md

 timed out [syncing schema metadata from its peers](./clustering.html#restarting), likely because they did not come online in the configured window of time.

-To better understand the state of the Erlang runtime from a <a href="http://erlang.org/doc/apps/erts/crash_dump.html" target="_blank">crash dump file</a>, it helps to visualise it.
+To better understand the state of the Erlang runtime from a <a href="http://erlang.org/doc/apps/erts/crash_dump.html" target="_blank" rel="noopener noreferrer">crash dump file</a>, it helps to visualise it.
 The Crash Dump Viewer tool, `cdv`, is part of the Erlang installation.
 The `cdv` binary path is dependent on the Erlang version and the location where it was installed.